Regular Meeting of American Legion Post 3

 Lincoln Elks Lodge #80

-The colors being in place, Commander Jack Sibert opened the October 10, 2017 meeting of American Legion Post 3 at 7:00 PM at the Lincoln Elks Lodge #80.
-About 25 Legionnaires and guests were present.
-Commander Sibert thanked Vice-Commander Timmerman for leading the September meeting.
+The colors being in place, Commander Jack Sibert opened the December 12, 2017 meeting of American Legion Post 3 at 7:00 PM at the Lincoln Elks Lodge #80.
+About 30 Legionnaires and guests were present.

 Veterans of the various war eras were asked to stand and be recognized.

-It was announced that the SAL would meet next Thursday (the 19th) and that the 40/8 would meet next Tuesday.
+It was announced that the SAL and the 40/8 would meet next week.

 The meeting was temporarily suspended so that the Auxiliary could join the group for some musical entertainment provided by a choir from Lincoln Southeast High School.

 When the meeting resumed, Commander Sibert presented Admiralships in the Great Navy of the State of Nebraska to Ed Schnabel and Wade Graft in recognition of all they do for veterans, Post 3, and the American Legion.